jananijayesh/DH150-Final/Week 4/README.md

-# DH150-Observation-Study and Contextual Inquiry
+# DH150-Observation Study and Contextual Inquiry

 ## The main design challenge: